 What are sick visits?

 When your child is sick, the HSNT pediatric team is here for you.
-At Health Services of North Texas (HSNT), we have pediatric care in our Denton health centers and Wylie Children's Medical Clinic in Wylie, TX.
+At Health Services of North Texas (HSNT), we have pediatric care in our Denton health centers, at our Plano facility, and at Wylie Children's Medical Clinic in Wylie, TX.
 Our on-site pediatricians and nurse practitioners are accepting new patients for sick visits.
 We can answer questions and help your child feel better again.
 There are many common childhood illnesses that babies, kids, and teens can contract.
 Not every illness can be treated at home.
 HSNT offers telehealth services if an office visit is not appropriate at this time.

 Your child may have a cough, a lingering tummy ache, diarrhea, a sore throat, or a new rash that just keeps getting worse.
 With a fever over 101º F, this can cause any of these conditions to become critical.
 Dehydration can also be a factor that may warrant a trip to the emergency room.
 To see a pediatric provider for your child's acute illness, please call and make an appointment at HSNT.